NicolasRouquette/scalameta/README.md

   2. Remember all the details of how underlying programs were written (formatting, comments, etc).
 After this is implemented, it will become possible to implement precise code rewritings that don't lose any formatting.
 Also, we will get position information, which will allow to emit targetted warning and error messages.

-  3. Replace manual tree construction/deconstruction via `import scala.meta.internal.ast._` with familiar quasiquote-based API from `import scala.meta._`.
+  3. Replace manual tree construction/deconstruction via `import scala.meta.internal.ast._` with familiar quasiquote-based API from `import scala.meta.syntactic._`/`import scala.meta.semantic._`.
 The `internal` API will either be hidden and discouraged or will go into oblivion completely.

   4. Avoid the need to write compiler plugins and instantiate hosts explicitly.
 First, with tree persistence, it'll be possible to get trees for everything on classpath, which compiled with the scalahost compiler plugin.
 Second, with macro support, it'll be possible to get trees of arguments of macro applications.
 We can consider and expose other ways of getting trees (e.g. loading them from an SBT project).